 This book On Target: History And Hunting In Central Africa by French Professional Hunter Christian Le Noel provides some entertaining stories of hunting man-killers and rogues, 100-pound tuskers and record book trophies.

-Cameroon Savannah Safari - With the help of native trackers and water-bearers near the Chad border, the hunters divide the licensed species and successfully hunt 16 animals including the highly-prized Lord Derby Eland, Western Roan and Northwestern Savannah Buffalo.
+- With the help of native trackers and water-bearers near the Chad border, the hunters divide the licensed species and successfully hunt 16 animals including the highly-prized Lord Derby Eland, western Roan and western savannah buffalo.
 60 minutes.
 DVD by Ken Wilson.